vitorlinsbinski/ignite-shop/README.md

 ## Running the application

-<p>Before you run the application, read the docs of Stripe Library and create an account to prceed with this project.</p>
+<p>Before you run the application, read the docs of Stripe Library and create an account to proceed with this project.</p>

 ```bash
     # Clone this repository on your machine: